 During the process of reconsideration, the questioned item shall remain in the collection.

-Adopted Scotch Plains Library Board of Trustees 5/17/2006
+Adopted by the Scotch Plains Library Board of Trustees on June 15, 2023